-Six arrested for presidential candidate's assassination
+Six arrested over presidential candidate’s assassination

-Police in Ecuador have taken six men into custody over the murder of presidential hopeful Fernando Villavicencio, the country’s Interior Ministry said.
+Police in Ecuador have taken six men into custody over the murder of presidential hopeful Fernando Villavicencio, the Interior Ministry has said.
 The politician was shot in broad daylight at a campaign rally earlier this week, days before the next election.

-Interior Minister Jose Serrano confirmed the arrests during a Thursday press briefing, noting authorities are still searching for the mastermind behind the assassination.
+Interior Minister Jose Serrano confirmed the arrests at a Thursday press briefing, noting that the authorities are still searching for the mastermind behind the assassination.
 The six suspects were identified as Andres M., Jose N., Eddy G., Camilo R., Jules C., and Jhon Rodriguez, all Colombian nationals said to have links to organized criminal groups.

 A police report obtained by the Associated Press said the men were apprehended during a raid on a home in Quito.
-A large cache of weapons was found at the hideout, including three hand grenades, a submachine gun, several pistols and a rifle, Serrano added.
+A large cache of weapons was found at the hideout, including three hand grenades, a submachine gun, several pistols, and a rifle, Serrano added.

 An anti-corruption activist and former lawmaker, Villavicencio was murdered in a hail of bullets while departing a campaign event in the Ecuadorian capital on Wednesday, where witnesses reported dozens of shots fired.
 One of the assailants, who has not been named, was killed in a shootout with police later that day, according to Ecuador’s attorney general’s office.